Abenaesha/ne-news-FE/react-project-checklist.md

 - Check everything is hooked up
     - you may want to add positional styling here to match your planned layout.
 DO NOT do any cosmetic styling yet!
 - Write static render methods with mock data
-- Add expected propTypes (adapt this as necessary)

 ## Dynamic (order may be a bit looser here!)
 - Create .api file